 You should also know that only employees belonging to private-sector unions are governed by federal laws like the National Labor Relations Act.
 Employees belonging to public-sector unions are governed by the state law.
 For example, federal, state or local government employees are not covered by NLRB.
 Independent contractors, railroad or airline employees, agricultural laborers and people employed by their parent or spouse are also not covered by NLRA.

 If you are a manager or a supervisor then you are considered part of the company’s management board, not its labor force, so you also don’t come under NLRA.
 However, NLRA’s jurisdiction covers the majority of non-government employees working in a workplace in the United States, including labor organizations, non-union businesses, employee-owned businesses and businesses in states with “Right To Work” laws.
-But still these businesses need to meet certain requirements as mentioned here in order to come under the scanner of the NLRA in the case that, as an employee, you are the victim of any such business who fired you unlawfully or didn’t fire you respectfully.
+But still these businesses need to meet certain requirements in order to come under the scanner of the NLRA in the case that, as an employee, you are the victim of any such business who fired you unlawfully or didn’t fire you respectfully.

 If an investigation by the NLRB proves that you were fired unlawfully then there is every possibility that you will be awarded appropriate remedial relief.
 The NLRB may even ask the employer to rehire you (in case you need that) and pay you the lost wages and benefits too.